quackbarc/garyc-sketch-tweaks/README.md

 #### noz.rip/sketch_bunker

+* Sketches made during the April Fools' 2023 event (e.g. 7270084) have partial support;
+  backgrounds would only visible when they're clicked on and viewed at the moment.
 * Added a button that would load sketches posted later after a `maxid`, if one was given in the URL.
   There's also a status bar on top of the page that tells which sketch ID you're on.